 What is Zero-based budgeting?

-Zero-based budgeting refers to a budgeting method where:
+Zero-based budgeting refers to a budgeting approach where:

 - Projected expenses must be forecasted from the baseline of "zero" (thus the method's name)